Research Ethics Board seeking volunteer member

 Forms for reports

-Jacqueline Limoges, Chair, Research Ethics Board and Professor, Health and Wellness, Georgian College
+- Jacqueline Limoges, Chair, Research Ethics Board and Professor, Health, Wellness and Sciences, Georgian College

-Maria Puigbonet, Professor, Dept. of Health, Wellness & Sciences, Georgian College
+- Maria Puigbonet, Professor, Dept. of Health, Wellness and Sciences, Georgian College

 Research integrity is a commitment to intellectual honesty and personal responsibility for one’s actions.
 Researchers must follow research practices that characterize the responsible and ethical conduct of research.
 As an institution accountable to the public, Georgian College fosters an environment that promotes integrity in the conduct of research.
 The College is guided by its Research Integrity Procedure.